-Stress and trauma can also trigger autoimmune disorders like Hashimoto’s disease, psoriasis, rheumatic arthritis, and more.
+Stress and trauma can also trigger autoimmune disorders like Hashimoto’s thyroiditis, psoriasis, rheumatic arthritis, and more.

 Many people don’t believe or understand that mental illness can cause physical illness.
 On the other hand, some doctors might use your mental state to dismiss your physical symptoms.